FidelityInternational/cicimages-tools/CONTRIBUTING.md

 ## Submitting an exercise
 Exercises can consist of the following components:
-- **Exercise readme**
+- **Exercise readme** (mandatory).
-- **Resources** - Additional bits and pieces needed to support the exercise
+- **Resources** - Additional bits and pieces needed to support the exercise.
-- **Tests** - Exercises should be accompanied by a test(s) that participants can run to prove to themselves that they have completed the task correctly
+- **Tests** - Exercises should be accompanied by a test(s) that participants can run to prove to themselves that they have completed the task correctly.
 - **Test Infrastructure** - Many topics require an environment for participants to conduct the exercise within.
-This represent a barrier to participants especially if the environment is a complex one.
-CIC is built upon the philosophy that a participant should not be required to provide any infrastructure in order to carry out an exercise.
-CIC uses docker and docker-compose to achieve this.
+The complexity of setting up these environments can represent a barrier to participants.
+CIC is built upon the philosophy that a participant should not be required to provide any infrastructure in order to carry out an exercise and uses docker-compose to achieve this.